DragoonAethis/Coriolis/README.md

 Common development tasks:

-- `./manage.py makemessages -l pl -i contrib` - generate translation PO files for the `pl` locale.
+- `./manage.py makemessages -l pl` - generate translation PO files for the `pl` locale.
 - `./manage.py compilemessages` - compile all available PO files into MO files (used by the app).
 - `./manage.py makemigrations` - generate database migrations after introducing changes in our models.
 - `./manage.py migrate` - apply missing migrations to your currently-running database.
 - `./manage.py collectstatic` - generate complete contents of the `static` directory (required for prod).
 - `./manage.py rundramatiq --reload` - runs the task queue with a code autoreloader.
 - `./upgrade.sh` - pulls the current Git branch and runs common upgrade steps, then restarts the service.

 ## Production